Rollo May: Unconstructive trends in existential psychology

 First, May disliked the idea that existential psychology could be specialized to a particular school or group, namely the Ontoanalytic Society.
-This society analyzed what it meant to be human, or at least they tried to, which May believed would damage existential psychology.
+This society analyzed what it meant to be human, or at least they tried to, which May thought would damage existential psychology.
 Not only was it empirically impossible to quantify, but it was also immoral to attempt.
-This analysis technique rationalized individual guilt so that the individual could feel relieved from whatever was troubling them; ultimately, May believed this process was removing the humility from the human experience.
+This analysis technique rationalized individual guilt so that the individual could feel relieved from whatever was troubling them; ultimately, May posited this process was removing the humility from the human experience.
 May's second unconstructive trend, which builds on first, emphasized that existential psychology is not a system of therapy.
 Rather it is an attitude towards human beings.
 Existential psychology seeks to understand the structure of human beings and their experiences.

-Third, May believed the association of existential psychology with Zen Buddhism downplayed the significant differences between these two practices.
+Third, May thought the association of existential psychology with Zen Buddhism downplayed the significant differences between these two practices.
 Existential psychology brings awareness of existential problems like anxiety, tragedy, guilt, and the reality of evil.
 Attempting to bypass these problems using Zen Buddhist techniques would cause loss of the sense of self and loss of confidence in capacity for free will.
-May believed that if we face problems head on, using existential psychology, then we make peace with them and assign them meaning.
+May asserted that if we face problems head on, using existential psychology, then we make peace with them and assign them meaning.

 Fourth, May detested the anti-scientific tendencies of psychologists practicing existential psychiatry.
 Such tendencies became popular alongside America's anti-intellectualism; a time period when distrust of reason was widespread.
 May argued against this, stating that science is a part of the universe, therefore, we must accept it.

 Finally, May suggested the increase in “wild eclecticism” would ruin therapeutic practice.
-May believed wild eclecticism overemphasized therapeutic techniques (gimmicks) leading other existentialists to conclude that therapeutic techniques were unimportant to the therapy process.
+May thought wild eclecticism overemphasized therapeutic techniques (gimmicks) leading other existentialists to conclude that therapeutic techniques were unimportant to the therapy process.
 Conversely, May advocated for therapeutic techniques, as long as they held clear presuppositions, and were administered in an undogmatic manner because therapy was meant to be objective.

 Constructive trends in existential psychology

-May also evaluated constructive trends in existential psychology, which May believed would further the understanding of existential psychology.
+May also evaluated constructive trends in existential psychology, which May thought would further the understanding of existential psychology.
 May identified five constructive trends in existential psychology: